radical-data/red/docs/about.md

+# About

 Radical Environmental Data is a course on working with environmental data.
 It is a collaboration between [Creative Coding Utrecht](https://creativecodingutrecht.nl/) and [Radical Data](https://radicaldata.org).

-It was initially developed for a program of four two-hour workshops to young people in Utrecht.
+It was initially developed for a program of workshops for young people in Utrecht.

 ## Design